rBurgett/technoagorist.com/data/episodes/0009/notes.md

 As an agorist, I would love to be able to find alternate markets where we could sell our own organs and make sure that our families are the ones who benefit from that sale.
 I don't know of any decent markets like that right now, but maybe someday we will have those.
 My body, my choice.
 I am not a resource to be harvested at death for the benefit of government cronies.
 No thanks.

-This is Techno-Agorist, episode 9.
+This is TechnoAgorist, episode 9.